<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 And vibrance only enhances parts of your photo that aren't that colorful.

-Decrease saturation — To make your photo more soft and calm.
+Decrease saturation to make your photo softer and calmer.

 8. Enhance details with clarity